Can the fragmented Linux ecosystem compete with MacOS & Windows?

 I’m pretty technical and not afraid of the command line.
 I want things to just work though for two main reasons:

-1. I don’t enjoy adminning computers for its own sake, I use them to do other things like gaming or work
+1. I don’t enjoy adminning computers (AKA ‘computer touching’) for its own sake these days, I use them to do other things like gaming or work

-2. I don’t have time to spend hours setting up basic things – as a freelancer that’s costing me money
+2. I don’t have time to spend hours setting up basic things or troubleshooting – as a freelancer that’s costing me money

 The SteamDeck effect